jentery/mdia200v3/index.md

 I will use UVic's [official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to produce rubrics to assess your work.
 I will not post marks publicly or outside my office, and I do not use plagiarism or AI detection software.

 All assignments should be submitted via Brightspace.
-I cannot accept Worksheets or the Portfolio via email.
+I cannot accept worksheets or the portfolio via email.

 I will use Brightspace to provide feedback on your work.
 If you ever want additional feedback, then feel free to ask me.
 I can provide it in person, via Zoom, or by email.